Stourbridge: Transport

 Stourbridge has two railway stations, the main one being Stourbridge Junction.
 From here, it is around 30 minutes to Birmingham, 30 minutes to Worcester and between two and 2.5 hours to London.
 The other station, Stourbridge Town, is served only by a shuttle to and from Stourbridge Junction.
 At just over 1/2 mi, the Stourbridge Town Branch Line is believed to be the shortest railway branch line in Europe.
 The former main line to Wolverhampton via Dudley, and branches to Wombourne and Walsall closed in the 1960s.
 However the line towards Dudley remains open for freight as far as the Round Oak Steel Terminal north of Brierley Hill.
 In January 2021, proposals were made to reopen the line to Brierley Hill to passengers using a light rail vehicle similar to that used on the Stourbridge Branch Line.

 Stourbridge Interchange is the main bus station, located in the town centre next to Stourbridge Town railway station.
 The Interchange opened in 2012 at a cost of £7 million.
-Most services are operated by National Express West Midlands and Diamond Bus.
+Most services are operated by National Express West Midlands and Diamond Bus which offer links to local areas such as Wollaston and Pedmore, and further destinations like Birmingham,Wolverhampton and Kidderminster.
+Diamond Bus operate the tendered service 242 to Kinver which was previously operated by The Green Bus Company but more recently Select Bus Services and added additional journeys.

 By bike, National Route 54 of the National Cycle Network links Stourbridge with Dudley via the canal towpaths.

 The Stourbridge Canal links the town to the Staffordshire and Worcestershire Canal and the Dudley No. 1 Canal.
 This places Stourbridge on the Stourport Ring, navigable by narrowboat and popular with holidaymakers.

-Former routes

 Education

 There is one college in Stourbridge.
 King Edward VI College was founded in 1552, becoming a sixth form college in 1976.
 Stourbridge College, south of the town centre, was formed in 1958 and specialised in art and design, but was closed in 2019.

 There is also a sixth form at Old Swinford Hospital school, which was founded in 1667 by the Stourbridge-born politician Thomas Foley.
 The boarding school was named the best secondary school in Dudley, closely followed by Redhill School, an academy also in Stourbridge.

 Elmfield Rudolf Steiner School is an independent school which follows the international Steiner Waldorf Education curriculum.

 Culture

 Festival of Glass

 The International Festival of Glass is held at Ruskin Mill in Stourbridge every two years.
-Launched in 2004, it showcases the skill and innovation of glass artists, designers and craftspeople.

 The British Glass Biennale is the festival's flagship exhibition, featuring contemporary work by glass makers in the UK.
-The exhibition attracts collectors, galleries and museums from around the world.